w3c/wai-about-wai/_about/projects/wai-tools/third-open-meeting.md

 ## Registration
 {:#register}

-Participation is free but **[registration until 21 September 2020 is required](https://www.w3.org/2002/09/wbs/1/WAI-Tools_meeting3/)**.<!--// Registration is now closed. //--> Contact [Shadi Abou-Zahra](http://www.w3.org/People/shadi/) (Scientific Coordinator) if you have questions.
+Participation is free, and **[registration is required by 21 September 2020](https://www.w3.org/2002/09/wbs/1/WAI-Tools_meeting3/)**.<!--// Registration is now closed. //-->

 ## Contacts
 {:#contacts}

 This meeting is organized through the [WAI-Tools Project](/about/projects/wai-tools/).
-Contact [Shadi Abou-Zahra](http://www.w3.org/People/shadi/) (Scientific Coordinator) if you have questions.
+If you have questions, contact [Shadi Abou-Zahra](http://www.w3.org/People/shadi/) (Scientific Coordinator).